 Remember to keep your contact details up to date in WES, otherwise you might miss important communications from us.

-31 August is the census date for standard semester two units.
+March 31 is the census date for standard semester one units.
 This means that after this date you'll be charged fees for any standard semester units that you're enrolled in.

 If you drop a unit from this date, you'll get charged for it as well as having a WD-LATE recorded on your academic record.